zacharybk/cxhandbook/src/content/docs/getting-started/overview.md

 ## Get in Touch

-If you would like to contribute or suggest topics, please reach out via [email](mailto:zacharybk@gmail.com) or [LinkedIn](https://www.linkedin.com/in/zacharybk).
+If you would like to contribute or suggest topics, please reach out via [LinkedIn](https://www.linkedin.com/in/zacharybk).